 Trust is often an issue when completing an online form, especially for ecommerce sites where users are considering submitting sensitive information.
 Some users expect to be able to complete their purchase with PayPal, Apple Pay and Android Pay so make this functionality available in your mobile checkout.

 People want to know they’ve done the right thing as they progress through the form, and when they mistakes they want to understand why.
 Studies have shown that providing inline validation to highlight successfully completed fields can have a real impact on form completion.
 Error validation needs to be clearly communicated as well.
 Carefully think about how you communicate your validation messaging to your users.

 Testing plays a big part in crafting a mobile-friendly form.
 Run through your forms on different devices and look out for UX elements that cause annoyance.
 Common culprits are elements overlapping with the primary content (e.g. mobile keyboards, popups etc), automatically being scrolled somewhere else, clickable elements not being big enough, form elements being broken.
 The list could go on and on.

-With HTML5 you have a variety of input types you use within your forms to make them easier for mobile users to complete.
+With HTML5 you have a variety of input types you can use within your forms to make them easier for mobile users to complete.
 For example if a user is completing a credit card field then use this:

 This will bring up a number keyboard making it easier to enter their details.

 If they’re entering a phone number then use something like this: